geeksoflondon/barcampberkshire.com/source/venue/index.markdown

 You will have access to nearly the entire O2 campus during the weekend.
 However the majority of BarCamp will take place in the East Building.

-Majority of sessions will take place on the ground and 1st floor with the canteen up the 2nd floor serving delicious meals.
-We will also have two full stocked mini kitchens with drinks and snacks.
+Majority of sessions will take place on the ground and 1st floor with the canteen on the 2nd floor serving delicious meals.
+We will also have a fully stocked mini kitchen.

 For sleeping we will have dedicated rooms and hot showers are also available.